shivannis/xandr-docs-public/xandr-docs/articles/monetize/negotiate-deals-with-buyers.md

 ---
 title: Microsoft Monetize - Negotiate Deals with Buyers
-description: The article explains how Xandr sellers can negotiate custom deals, providing buyers with special rate and inventory access options. ms.date: 10/28/2023
+description: The article explains how Microsoft Advertising sellers can negotiate custom deals, providing buyers with special rate and inventory access options. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Negotiate deals with buyers

-Xandr sellers can negotiate custom deals to offer buyers a variety of special rate and inventory access options.
+Microsoft Advertising sellers can negotiate custom deals to offer buyers a variety of special rate and inventory access options.
 These include:

 - Special access to premium inventory